noahgibbs/codefolio_octopress/source/about.markdown

 I'm a professional Rails-and-Ruby-and-Big-Data-and-stuff developer.

-I've written <a href="http://github.com/noahgibbs/">a lot of random little Ruby libraries<a>.
+I've written <a href="http://github.com/noahgibbs/">a lot of random little Ruby libraries</a>.
 You can also find some of my open-source contributions at <a href="http://github.com/ooyala">previous and</a>
 <a href="http://github.com/onlive">current employers</a>.